ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin_ik.md

 ### Manikin and IK

-In the [previous tutorial](/tutorials/manikin_ragdoll) we turn a character rig into a ragdoll, driven by your animation.
+In the [previous tutorial](/tutorials/manikin_ragdoll) we turned a character rig into a ragdoll, driven by your animation.

 In this tutorial, we'll have a look at how we apply this to the IK controls of a rig.